jim-schwoebel/allie/README.md

 - add in [statsmodels](https://www.statsmodels.org/stable/index.html) and [MLpy](http://mlpy.sourceforge.net/) dimensionality reduction techniques and modeling techniques

 ### recently completed (version 1.0.0 release)
-- come up with the ability to train regression models by a class and value --> {class: {value: value}} prediction / only allow for csv files for training
+- come up with the ability to train regression models by a class and value
 - add in single model prediction mode in ./load.py script (-audio (sampletype) -c_autokeras (folder) -directory)
 - add in all model loaders from the model trainers
 - fixed cvopt and autokaggle training script bugs